gunnarku/gunnarku.github.io/index.md

 My research projects focus on empirical challenges coming from the existing large-scale software projects in industry.
 The key qualifier for me is the practical application of results.
 Any study I am involved with must be eventually useful for software engineers.
+Niklaus Wirth's "[A Plea for Lean Software](https://people.inf.ethz.ch/wirth/Articles/LeanSoftware.pdf)" is still one of my favorite CS papers.

 ## References and link collections